microsoft/vscode-arduino/README.md

 - Ubuntu 16.04
   - The extension might work on other Linux distro as some user reported but without gurantee.

+## Support
+You can find the full list of issues at [Issue Tracker](https://github.com/Microsoft/vscode-arduino/issues).
+You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-arduino/issues/new), and participate community driven [discussions](https://gitter.im/Microsoft/vscode-arduino)

+## Contributing to the Arduino Extension
+Coming soon: See the [developer documentation] for details

+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).
+For more information please see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/#howadopt) or contact opencode@microsoft.com with any additional questions or comments.

+## Privacy Statement
+The [Microsft Enterprise and Developer Privacy Statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx) describes the privacy statement of this software.

+## License
+This extension is licensed under [MIT License](https://github.com/Microsoft/vscode-arduino/blob/master/LICENSE.txt).
+Please see the [Third Party Notice](https://github.com/Microsoft/vscode-arduino/blob/master/ThirdPartyNotices.txt) file for additional copyright notices and terms.

 ## Contact Us
-If you'd like to help us build the best Arduino experience with VS Code, you can talk directly to the product team in our [gitter chat room](https://gitter.im/Microsoft/vscode-arduino).
+If you would like to help build the best Arduino experience with VS Code, you can reach us directly at [gitter chat room](https://gitter.im/Microsoft/vscode-arduino).